MikeVH73/loxconnectpro/SYSTEM_REFERENCE.md

 - **Products**: Use `catClass` field (NOT `code`)
 - **Countries**: `creatorCountry` and `involvedCountry` (NOT `involvedCountries` or `targetCountry`)
 - **Labels**: Boolean flags in quote request document
+- **Attachments**: Use proper FileData interface with id, uploadedAt, uploadedBy fields

 ### **Authentication Rules**
 - Firebase must be initialized before any auth/Firestore operations